-Chris has been a teacher with D87 schools for more than 30 years and is currently the library media specialist at Oakland elementary.
+Chris was a teacher with D87 schools for more than 30 years.
 He has a passion for helping students learn about the many technologies that unlock their creativity, organize their thinking, and explore their world.
 He works to blur the line that distinguishes technology and magic.

 Mike Jones is a middle school science teacher for Metcalf, Illinois State University’s Lab School.
 He formerly taught STEM and science at Bloomington Public School District 87 in Illinois.
 Michael received his B.S in Middle School Education at Illinois State University.
 He later completed his M.A. in Curriculum and Instruction and is currently working on another in Educational Administration and Foundations.
 He is the co-creator of several tech guides and his two children, Kat & Parker.
 Michael enjoys reading, board games, and lock-picking.

 Mike Mortenson has taught biology, human anatomy & physiology, and other science courses at the high school level for 21 years.
 Before he was a trainer, he attended "The Feast" many times and was fascinated with how technology, when used appropriately, could enhance student learning.
 Some of his favorite educational applications include Google Classroom, Quizlet, Kahoot, and YouTube.
 Mike has been married for 21 years to his lovely wife Greta and they have 2 children Alex (18) and Hannah (16).
 His other interests include taking long walks or runs with his Norwegian Elkhound Elsa, and taking care of his slightly malevolent cat Simba.
 The most unusual thing about Mike would be that he has an 8' long boa constrictor named Scarlet.
 Check out and subscribe to his You Tube channel "Morthans23."